submarine401/EzWh/Estimation.md

 # Project Estimation
 Date:

 Version:
-# Contents
-- [Estimate by product decomposition]
-- [Estimate by activity decomposition ]

 # Estimation approach
 <Consider the EZWH  project as described in YOUR requirement document, assume that you are going to develop the project INDEPENDENT of the deadlines of the course>
 # Estimate by product decomposition